zannloo/tp/docs/DeveloperGuide.md

 1. The `PathElement` class forms the building blocks for constructing paths within ProfBook.
 2. `PathElementType` enum defines the type of elements within a  path:
    * `ROOT`: Represents the root element in the hierarchy.
-   * `GROUPID`: Represents the element corresponding to a group in the hierachy.
+   * `GROUPID`: Represents the element corresponding to a group in the hierarchy.
-   * `STUDENTID`: Represents the element corresponding to a student in the hierachy.
+   * `STUDENTID`: Represents the element corresponding to a student in the hierarchy.
    * `PARENT`: Corresponds to the `..` notation, indicating the parent directory.
    * `CURRENT`: Corresponds to the `.` notation, indicating the current directory.
 3. `AbsolutePath` represents an absolute path within the system and strictly commences with the `~` element.